Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum many-body systems

 Similar to Secs.~\ref{section_quasiprobs}-\ref{sec:QTD}, we can define the corresponding MHQ distribution that can be associated with an OTOC.
-Such a distribution is the real part of the corresponding KDQ one: $r_{nm}=\Re q_{nm}(t)$ and its characteristic function reads as
+Such a distribution is the real part of the corresponding KDQ distribution, that is $r_{nm} = \Re\left[ q_{nm}(t) \right]$, and its characteristic function reads as

 Interestingly, using the equality

 we obtain

 Let us now consider a practical example and let